ProjectPythia/pythia-foundations/foundations/github/github-cloning-forking.md

 Hello, Python learners!
 ```

-By virtue of cloning the repo, _git_ automatically registers the URL of the **origin**'s repository on GitHub.
+By virtue of cloning the repo, Git automatically registers the URL of the **origin**'s repository on GitHub.
 You can show this by typing the following:

 ```
 git remote -v